Where To Stay In Istanbul: The Ultimate Neighborhood Guide

 Where to stay in Taksim

 Taksim is another central location, ideal for first-time visitors but also families traveling together.
 Connections to other parts of the city are many; you could get on a bus, a tram, the metro and a ferry boat.
 Taksim square is a large pedestrianized area that is busy day and night, which makes Taksim excellent for all seeking nightlife in Istanbul.
 Taksim is also a common meeting point for locals and tourists alike.
 The area boasts trendy restaurants and bars, modern boutiques and hotels, and lots of shopping areas.
+Bring the kids to Istanbul and plan for lots of family outings.
+Taksim is a terrific home base.

 Grand Hyatt Hotel